The Stage is Set!

-Who will undertake the construction?
+Who is undertaking the construction?

-The Weitz Company, a full-service general contractor, design-builder and construction manager with offices throughout the US will oversee the project.
+The Weitz Company, a full-service general contractor, design-builder and construction manager with offices throughout the US is overseeing the project.
 Operating in Palm Beach County since 1978, Weitz has a deep history with the Kravis Center, having completed seven previous projects at the facility.
 They include the original Kravis Center Parking Garage, the Cohen Pavilion expansion, a complete façade replacement and numerous repairs to the facility following Hurricanes Frances and Jeanne.

 What is timeline for the project?